Xingbei99/ReactProject/README.md

-# ReactProject
+# Custom Greetings
-A project I do while learning React.js.
+A dynamic website I made while learning React.js.

 It will show different greetings in different colors based on when you visit the website!